ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 # Conclusions

 The title of this article is **How to Get a Second Date**.
 If that is truly your sole goal, then the analyses derived through this study should help you along.
-Still, this article does little to answer a much more difficult question: **Should you want a second date?** That is, so often we focus on wanting to impress the person in front of us during a date or just a casual chat, that we **forget to be ourselves**.
+Still, this article does little to answer a much more difficult question: **Should you want a second date?**

+So often we focus on wanting to impress the person in front of us during a date or just a casual chat, that we **forget to be ourselves**.
 We become a **watered down, beauty-focused, insincere version of ourselves** hoping that the person we are with will eventually accept the "real" us.

 Perhaps it is better to go into a first date with a **hybrid mentality**, keeping in mind both the findings above regarding the **importance of attractiveness** on the first date, making an **attempt to share your date's interests**, etc., but also to ***be yourself, presenting proudly the person that you are***.
 If, after all that, you get turned down for a second date, then it is **100% for the best**, since ***you absolutely deserve to be with someone who deserves to be with you***.